greenson/link-text-selector-chrome/README.md

 ## Features

-- Select and copy hyperlink text with a single click.
+- Disable a hyperlink for 5 seconds on hover + Shift to easily select text.
 - Lightweight and easy to use.
 - Works seamlessly on most web pages.